ŽS series 412: History

 In the early 1980s Yugoslav Railways ordered several passenger electric multiple-unit trains for Belgrade, Novi Sad, Skopje and Titograd sections (ŽTP).
 At half the price offered by a domestic Yugoslav competitor, JŽ series 410 EMU built by Goša, the Soviet ER31 (ЭР31) built by Rīgas Vagonbūves Rūpnīca (RVR) was chosen.
 The first unit was introduced in traffic at September 25, 1980.
 According to JŽ classification, the EMU was designated as 412/416.

 From 1980 to 1990 and with the breakup of Yugoslavia, 50 EMU train sets were delivered from the Soviet Union to Yugoslav railways. ŽTP Belgrade and ŽTP Novi Sad received 40 sets, ŽTP Titograd received six, and ŽTP Skopje received four sets of 412/416 EMU.

 During the 1990s six similar train sets were built for Bulgarian State Railways (BDŽ); these items were more simple in design.
 EMU for BDŽ was designated by RVR as ER33 (ЭР33), in Bulgaria - BDŽ class 33.

 Later, three more sets were built for JŽ, but due to the sanctions on FR Yugoslavia, there were delays with deliveries.
 These last three train sets 412/416 for Serbia had more powerful traction motors and was designated by RVR as ER35 (ЭР35).

 Technical specifications

 The EMU train set consists from four sections: two cab-motor cars (412) and two trailer cars (416).
-The trains could be controlled and operated only from cab cars (412).
+The trains can only be controlled and operated from cab cars (412).